Hilton Honors points are a useful major points currency to consider if you have an affinity for the Hilton Hotels chain.

 - 90 days with no account activity

-If you have time to wait for the points to transfer and are after more points, then there is the following hack: transfer Amex points to Virgin Atlantic Flying Club at 1:1 ratio for Ascent/4:3 for Gateway > wait up to five business days for transfer to complete > phone Virgin Atlantic Flying Club to transfer Flying Club miles to Hilton Honors at a 2:3 ratio (minimum 10,000 miles and 10,000-mile increments thereafter) > wait up to 30 days for transfer to complete.
+Transfer your Amex points to Virgin Atlantic Flying Club at the same 2:1 ratio > wait up to five business days for transfer to Flying Club to complete > phone Virgin Atlantic Flying Club to transfer Flying Club miles to Hilton Honors at a 2:3 ratio (minimum 10,000 miles and 10,000-mile increments thereafter) > wait up to 30 days for transfer to Hilton to complete.

 - mid-tier properties like the DoubleTree by Hilton Hotel at Universal Orlando, Agra and Queenstown

 - luxury properties like Conrad Maldives, Tokyo and Hong Kong; Waldorf Astoria Hotels & Resorts; and Hilton Hotels & Resorts